Tijana37/Prototype2_DIHC/README.md

 # Prototype2_DIHC
-Prototype for learning system designed to study and test knowledge in the field of Artificial Intelligence in Macedonian.
+Prototype for learning system designed to study and test knowledge in the field of Artificial Intelligence in Macedonian language.